Chart Color Schemes

 Trafalgar has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect the region.
-Notable initiatives include Trafalgar Road Network Repairs, Trafalgar Structure Plan, Gippsland Odyssey Trail (Trafalgar Section), and Strategic Extractive Resource Areas (Trafalgar).
+Area infrastructure significantly impacts local performance.
+AreaSearch identified seven projects potentially affecting the area.
+Key projects are Trafalgar Road Network Repairs, Trafalgar Structure Plan, Gippsland Odyssey Trail (Trafalgar Section), and Strategic Extractive Resource Areas (Trafalgar).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.